corsairmarks/combined_silfae_revisited/mod/README.md

 All gameplay features from the original mod are upgraded to be fully compatible with Stellaris 3.0.*, the latest version when this was written.
 Updates include:

+* Update Holofrixit shipset (reuse of Unbidden) to work with current Stellaris - starbases, titans, juggernauts, and colossi fall back to molluscoid (the fallback for the Unbidden)
 * Enhance Holofrixit portrait usage:
     * Allow portraits to be randomly selected
     * Fix portrait selector and mesh errors (lead to error logs)